kegelmeier/TeslaData-Widget/README.md

-# TeslaData Widget
+# TeslaData Widget for TeslaMate
-A Scriptable widget to pull data from a given API, eg. TeslaFi, Teslalogger, Tronity to display a widget on your iPhone.
+A Scriptable widget to pull data from a given API by TeslaMate and TeslaMateAPI to display a widget on your iPhone.

 <img src="documentation/screen_001.png" width="400" /> &nbsp; <img src="documentation/screen_003.png" width="400" /> &nbsp; <img src="documentation/screen_001_med.png" width="400" />